nicolepaul/academic-website/content/post/phd-tools/index.md

 * Do I really want a built-in debugger for the Python language?
 If yes, then consider something like Spyder or PyCharm

-* Do I foresee a need to support languages aside from just Python (e.g., I might want to build a personal website in Python, which requires HTML/CSS)?
+* Do I foresee a need to support languages aside from just Python (e.g., I might want to build a personal website that requires HTML/CSS)?
 If yes, then consider a more flexible text editor like VSCode

 * Do I want to get started ASAP, rather than have a longer setup cost?
 If yes, consider a Python IDE.
 If you're previously familiar with a language like MATLAB, Spyder will give you a familiar experience